-6.2 Access by way of CD or File Transfer Protocol (FTP), or by listening at a court registry, is only granted when ordered by the presiding Judge or presiding Judicial Justice (JJ) or, in that Judge's or JJ's absence, the Regional Administrative Judge or Administrative JJ, as the case may be, or a Judge or JJ assigned by the Regional Administrative Judge or Administrative JJ, as the case may be.
+6.2 Access by way of a copy, or by listening at a court registry, is only granted when ordered by the presiding Judge or presiding Judicial Justice (JJ) or, in that Judge's or JJ's absence, the Regional Administrative Judge or Administrative JJ, as the case may be, or a Judge or JJ assigned by the Regional Administrative Judge or Administrative JUGge or Administrative JJ, as the case may be.
 This policy applies to the following:

-6.2.1 In-camera proceedings
+- 6.2.1 In-camera proceedings

-- 6.2.2 Sealed files - 6.2.3 Record Suspended/Pardoned files - 6.2.4 YCJA proceedings - 6.2.4.1 The young person, their counsel and Crown counsel may listen to the audio recording at the court registry unless the proceedings were sealed. - 6.2.5 Publication bans (ban on publishing, broadcasting, transmitting) - 6.2.5.1 However, a person who was present or was entitled to be present in the courtroom for a proceeding covered by a publication ban is entitled to listen to the audio recording by attending at the court registry unless the proceedings were sealed. - 6.2.5.2 However, anyone having access to the audio recording is required to abide by the terms of any publication ban, which may be in place.
+- 6.2.2 Sealed files

+- 6.2.3 Record Suspended/Pardoned files

+- 6.2.4 YCJA proceedings

+6.2.4.1 The young person, their counsel and Crown counsel may listen to the audio recording at the court registry unless the proceedings were sealed.

+6.2.5 Publication bans (ban on publishing, broadcasting, transmitting)

+6.2.5.1 However, a person who was present or was entitled to be present in the courtroom for a proceeding covered by a publication ban is entitled to listen to the audio recording by attending at the court registry unless the proceedings were sealed.

+6.2.5.2 However, at this time, counsel of record are entitled to listen to the audio recording of adult criminal matters covered by a publication ban by way of a copy of the audio recording (see s.
+6.3).

+6.2.5.3 Anyone listening to the audio recording of a proceeding is required to abide by the terms of any publication ban which may be in place.
+Although registry staff will try to notify the person wishing to listen to the audio recording of a proceeding of any publication bans or restrictions that may apply and will advise that publication, broadcast or transmission of the information contained in the court record could be an offence at law, it is the responsibility of the person who is listening to the audio recording to identify any publication bans or restrictions that may apply, and to comply with them.
+Failure to comply with the publication ban may result in serious sanctions including contempt of court proceedings.